-Under the dual-monitor treatment of SMIs and SMM, SMIs also cause SMM VM exits if they occur in VMX root operation outside SMM.
-If the processor is using the default treatment of SMIs and SMM, SMIs are delivered as described in Section 29.14.1.
+^{1.} Under the dual-monitor treatment of SMIs and SMM, SMIs also cause SMM VM exits if they occur in VMX root operation outside SMM.
+If the processor is using the default treatment of SMIs and SMM.
+SMIs are delivered as described in Section 33.14.1.

 • VMX-preemption timer.
 A VM exit occurs when the timer counts down to zero.
 See Section 25.7.1 for details of operation of the VMX-preemption timer.
-As noted in that section, the timer does not cause VM exits if the logical processor is outside the C-states C0, C1, and C2.